dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/dotnet-release.md

 * runtime/SDK

-## 1. Master Branch Tasks
+## 1. Main Branch Tasks

 1. - [ ] Merge appropriate commits from nightly branch.
 Things to check:
       - [ ] New/EOL distro
       - [ ] Infrastructure changes
       - [ ] PowerShell version
-      - [ ] Check for additional changes by diffing the master and nightly branches
+      - [ ] Check for additional changes by diffing the main and nightly branches
       - [ ] &lt;add link to PR/commit&gt;
 1. - [ ] Check whether a change has been made to a Dockerfile that is shared by multiple .NET versions.
 If a change has been made and the .NET versions that share that file are not being released at the same time, define a separate Dockerfile to isolate the change to the .NET version that's being released.
 Conversely, after a shared Dockerfile has diverged in such a way, it should be combined again into a shared Dockerfile when the other other .NET version is released.
 Shared Dockerfiles to check:
       - [ ] 3.1 runtime-deps shared with 5.0